HilitSegev/FlightSimulator/README.md

 ![startup app](https://user-images.githubusercontent.com/73164258/114630182-af166100-9cc2-11eb-907c-8fc7e0b58f17.png)

 This is the window which will be used in order to control the simulator:
-The left-hand side is a live updating multiple graphs for each data member according to the data of the flight.
+The right-hand side is a live updating multiple graphs for each data member according to the data of the flight.
-You will also find in the buttom left side the data of the dashboard of the plane e.g. the altimeter/airspeed/flight direction/pitch/roll/yaw.
+You will also find in the left side the data of the dashboard of the plane e.g. the altimeter/airspeed/flight direction/pitch/roll/yaw.
-The right-hand side shows the status of the controllers of the plane, e.g. the Joystick and the rudder/throttle data.
+The left-hand side shows the status of the controllers of the plane, e.g. the Joystick and the rudder/throttle data.

 ## Our Features
-There are 9 main features for our simulator:
+There are 9 main features of our simulator:

 ### Flying the aircraft
 First, run the simulator, click on the 'Fly!' icon in the bottom left corner.